Click here to see “New Stuff” messages.

 Credits: The “Post-Construction View” header image above is Figure 2.1.6-6 from the Draft EIR for the addition of auxiliary lanes to Highway 1.
 The subsequent image shows typical traffic congestion, and is from the Chicago Tribune, December 14, 2017.

 Say YES to Trail Plus Public Transit on the Rail Corridor

 The Campaign for Sustainable Transportation supports the development of public transit on the rail corridor, alongside a beautiful bike and pedestrian trail.
 The corridor offers a unique opportunity for transit vehicles to operate without getting stuck in vehicle traffic.
 This will transform our public transit system, moving us towards our goals of environmental sustainability and social equity in transportation.

 We are open to considering a variety of forms of transit that may be appropriate for the corridor.
 In the pages on this website we have posted articles on rail transit, bus rapid transit, and various forms of automated transit.
 To read more, click here.

 Lots of New Stuff

-July 11, 2017: We have updated our rail section, and now have a new detailed map of the population density along our rail line.
+Updated rail section with a new detailed map of the population density along our rail line.
 We have also posted Bruce Sawhill's new slideshow, with his expert vision about how viable public transportation in our rail corridor might succeed.
 Please check it out.
 It's right here.
 This is our response to those who keep saying we should throw away millions of dollars and remove the tracks.

-September 26, 2016: We've posted Lewis Mumford's relevant essay, entitled “The Highway and the City”.
+Read Lewis Mumford's relevant essay “The Highway and the City”.
 To find out more, click here.
 Please read it!!!!!

 A summary of a transportation survey of County voters , done in early May, 2015, is now available here.
 Please read it and let us know what you think.